cyberbotics/webots-doc/reference/nodes-and-keywords.md

 IndexedLineSet, Material, PointLight, Shape, Sphere, SpotLight, TextureCoordinate, TextureTransform, Transform, Viewpoint` and `WorldInfo`.

-Please refer to  for a detailed description of Webots nodes and fields.
+Please refer to [this
+chapter](nodes-and-api-functions.md#nodes-and-api-functions) for a detailed description of Webots nodes and fields.
 It specifies which fields are actually used.
 For a comprehensive description of the VRML97 nodes, you can also refer to the VRML97 documentation.

 The exact features of VRML97 are subject to a standard managed by the International Standards Organization (ISO/IEC 14772-1:1997).
 You can find the